 Double Scoop, first launched since 2018, became a federally recognized nonprofit organization in 2021.
-Our inaugural board of directors is an inspired, hard-working team that’s planning and implementing our next phases of growth and sustainability.
+Our Board of Directors is an inspired, hard-working team that helps steer and operate Double Scoop.

 In 2005, Melanie moved from Santa Cruz to Reno, where she found the art scene intimate and welcoming.
 By 2010, she was fully entrenched in the Burning Man art volunteer community as a builder, development consultant and fundraising coordinator.
 She’s worked with Reno Art Works, The Pier Group, and The Generator, Desert Research Institute and the UNR Small Business Development Center.
 Melanie is also the Finance + Development Director for Junior Achievement of Northern Nevada.